AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/stndrd-data-map-tables.md

 To create the joined column, navigate to the table that the field will be relocated to in the Data Warehouse Manager.
 In our example, this would be the **customer_address** table.

-1. Click the **Create a Column** button.
+1. Click **Create a Column**.
 1. Select **Joined Column** from the Definition dropdown.
 1. Give the column a name that differentiates it from the state column in your database.
-We'll go with **billing state (mapped)** so we can tell which column to use when segmenting in the report builder.
+We will go with **billing state (mapped)** so we can tell which column to use when segmenting in the report builder.
 1. The path we need to connect the tables does not exist, so we need to create a new one.
 Click the Create new path option in the Select a table and column dropdown.

    If you are not sure what the table relationship is or how to properly define the primary and foreign keys, check out [our tutorial](../../data-analyst/data-warehouse-mgr/create-paths-calc-columns.md) for some help.